barotto/IBMulator/README.md

 Obtain the original ROM.
 You have the following options:

-1. if you got a real PS/1 model 2011, take the program ROMDUMP.EXE in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
+1. if you have a real PS/1 model 2011, take the program ROMDUMP.EXE in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
-2. or open your PS/1 model 2011, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you got an non-US model)
+2. or open your PS/1 model 2011, extract the EPROMs and read them with an EPROM reader (you also need to merge the 2 halves in 1 file, or 4 in 2 if you have a non-US model)
-3. or scour the Internet (I know that there is at least the italian version of the ROM out there...).
+3. or scour the Internet (I know that there are various rom sets available...).

+If you have the single bin files, create a rom set first (see below for the correct format).

 Launch IBMulator.
 A window will inform you that the file ibmulator.ini has been created and where it is placed.

-Put the original ROM anywhere you like (inside the same directory of ibmulator.ini is a good place).
+Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini with the file name of the ROM set you want to use.
-Update ibmulator.ini with the file name of the ROM files.
-Under the 'memory' section there are 2 entries: 'FC0000' for the system BIOS ROM (256KiB) and 'F80000' for the regional ROM (optional, 256KiB, only for non US versions).
-If you have got a single ROM file of 512KiB, keep 'FC0000' empty and specify the correct path for 'F80000' only.

 You also want to select (or create) the correct keyboard mapping.